vess-dev/vess-dev.github.io/_posts/2021-11-15-gendered-dialogue.md

 ---
 layout: post
-title: Thought | A Gendered Dialogue | 1400 words
+title: Essay | A Gendered Dialogue | 1400 words
 ---

 ![Statue](/assets/planet.jpg "A picture of a far off place.")